VibhaSeshadri/stat133-hws-fall17/hw02/report/hw02-vibha-seshadri.md

     ## [1] 0.5367224

 The linear correlation coefficient, 0.5367224, between `Efficiency` and `Salary` for more established NBA players is positive but less than the linear correlation coefficient between `Efficiency` and `Salary` of all NBA players.

+#### Comments and Reflections

+I am really enjoying learning about and manipulating data frames because I'm really beginning to understand how data is organized.
+I think the hardest part of this assignment was importing the data correctly because even though we had seen it in class and lab, I feel like it didn't really click until I actually got a chance to do it myself, and figure out why certain error statements appear and when.
+For instance, I was having a hard time creating the data frame using `read_csv()` because I forgot that factors don't have their own abbreviation for `col_type`.
+I also had a hard time getting all the bar labels to show up on the barchart, even though I had done it before.
+I think this is due to the fact that you always have to manipulate the chart differently to make sure the data set you are working with appears nicely on the chart.
+I thought using `dplyr` was really fun, and it didn't seem to hard because it's a much easier way to manipulate data frames than the method we used earlier with just indexing and slicing.
+I mainly needed help with importing the data, which I got by working with friends and talking through what goes into importing data.
+This assignment took me a couple of hours, but it was fun!